ricardocarva/AgileMinds/readme.md

 - Ricardo Carvalheira

 ## Frontend
+The frontend structure is composed of AgileMindsUI and AgileMindsUI.Client.
+This is somewhat typical in Blazor WebAssembly (WASM) applications, where the solution might include multiple projects with distinct roles.

+### AgileMindsUI
+Server-side or the shared part of the Blazor WebAssembly project It might include components, shared logic, and backend integration that can be used across different parts of the application.

+### AgileMindsUI.Client
+Blazor WebAssembly (WASM) client-side with includes UI components, pages, and routing for the client-side application that runs in the browser.

 The frontend uses the [Mudblazor](https://mudblazor.com/getting-started/installation#online-playground) framework.
 - https://localhost:50716
 Note: The port above is correct if we run it using 'https' or 'Docker Compose'.

 ## Backend